* Payroll report seen showing slower job growth in May

-* S&P 500 e-mini futures were up 2 points and fair value - a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract - indicated a slightly higher open.
-Dow Jones industrial average e-mini futures rose 15 points and Nasdaq 100 e-mini futures added 5 points.
+* S&P 500 futures rose 1.7 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures added 30 points and Nasdaq 100 futures rose 4.75 points.

 - Stocks & Offerings